Transport in the European Union: Railway transport

 Over the 2006–2019 period, railway freight transport peaked in EU–27 in 2007, with 416 billion tonne-kilometres.
 The targets of the European Green Deal contemplate a forceful shift from road to rail freight transport, which is underrepresented as of 2020.

-In May 2022, some countries in the European Union strongly reduced the price for traveling on Public transport, among others, because this is a relatively climate-friendly mode of transportation: Germany, Austria, Ireland (country), Italy.
-Germany reduced the price to 9 euro.
+In May 2022, some countries in the European Union strongly reduced the price for traveling on public transport, among others, because this is a relatively climate-friendly mode of transportation: Germany, Austria, Ireland, Italy.
+During summer of 2022, Germany reduced the price to Є9 per month.
 In some cities the price was cut by more than 90%.
 The national rail company of Germany committed to increase the number of trains and extend lines to new destinations.
 The use of trains significantly increased so that "ticket websites have crashed upon the release of the tickets."

+Eurail and Interrail are tourist rail passes for international rail travel in Europe.

 Road transport

-In 2012, the EU-28 had a network of 5 000 000 kilometers of paved road – compared to 5258 thousands for the US and 3610 thousands for China – including 73 200 kilometers of motorways – compared to 92 thousands for the US and 96.2 thousands for China.
+In 2012, the EU-28 had a network of 5 000 000 kilometres of paved road – compared to 5258 thousands for the US and 3610 thousands for China – including 73 200 kilometres of motorways – compared to 92 thousands for the US and 96.2 thousands for China.

+In 2021, some vehicles still do not match the more recent European standards because they are too old: the average age of vehicles currently on the road in the EU, is 12 years, while countries have older vehicles: average vehicle age in Greece is 17 years, Estonia 16.8, Czechia 15.6, Lithuania 14.6, Poland and Hungary 14.5 and Slovakia 14.3.
+There are still 910 000 vehicles older than 30 years in circulation in Greece.

 National policies

 Germany, Spain and France possess the most extensive network of motorways exceeding 10,000 km each.
 This figure is more than double to any other European country.
 Similarly, their rail infrastructure surpasses 15,000 km.
 The total investment reached €6 billion for Spain and nearly double the amount for Germany and France.
-In terms of their population and territorial extension the Netherlands and Belgium have a better coverage and higher investment per square kilometer.
+In terms of their population and territorial extension the Netherlands and Belgium have a better coverage and higher investment per square kilometre.